 The Berkeley Heights Community Pool, was established in 1964 by a group of residents who wanted to provide a safe, fun, relaxing summer setting for the town to enjoy, the Berkeley Heights Community Pool has served families in Berkeley Heights and surrounding neighborhoods every summer since then.

 In 2016, the Berkeley Heights Community Pool was under the supervision and advisement of the Summit Area YMCA and as of 2017, the Summit Area YMCA adopted full management of the community with the pool taking on the name of the Berkeley Heights Community Pool at the YMCA.
 In 2019, the Summit Area YMCA broke ground on the 59 Locust Ave location in Berkeley Heights to construct a 40,000 square foot facility and an entirely new olympic-sized long-course outdoor pool.
+The new Berkeley Heights YMCA opened its doors on February 6, 2020.

 We are excited in 2020 to debut our brand new, state-of-the-art olympic-sized (50m x 25m) long course heated outdoor pool complete with a family-friendly slide and deep enough to accomodate two diving boards.
 We also have a kiddie pool for our youngest swimmers, conveniently located near a fenced in playground.
 In addition, The Berkeley Heights Community Pool at the YMCA is surrounded by beautiful grounds and landscaping.